projectcalico/calico/getting-started/windows-calico/quickstart.md

 ### Concepts

-{{site.prodnameWindows}} is a hybrid implementation that requires a Linux control node for {{site.prodname}} components, and a Windows cluster for Windows nodes.
+{{site.prodnameWindows}} is a hybrid implementation that requires a Linux cluster for {{site.prodname}} components and Linux workloads, and Windows nodes for Windows workloads.

 ### Before you begin

+Review the requirements below and setup a {{site.prodname}} cluster on Linux nodes and provision Windows machines.

 **Datastore requirements**